-Keep reading because I included a lot of budget tips and travel ideas for each city mentioned in the post.
+Keep reading because I included a lot of budget tips and travel ideas for each city on this itinerary.

 Want to read this post later?
 Pin it on your Pinterest board!